How To Pick The Right Batting Cage For Your Backyard - A Buyer's Guide [Updated 2021]

 Other Things to Consider When Purchasing a Batting Cage

 Most people don’t have 70-feet of extra space to install a batting cage, so the alternative is usually a length of 30 or 40-feet.
-Going with a 70-foot cage may be better and will provide regulation distance to help the batter practice for in-game situations, but opting for a shorter length is fine.
+Going with a 70-foot cage may be better and will provide regulation distance to help the batter practice with some quality batting practice for in-game situations, but opting for a shorter length is fine.
 There may even be a benefit to it, too; batters will be required to react quickly to pitches since the distance between the pitching machine and the plate is significantly shorter.
 This will help increase reaction time and decision-making.

 It’s also necessary to consider the ropes that hold the batting cage down, acting as an anchor.
 These will require even more space as they extend from the cage, typically at 6-feet on each side.